Commercial Is the Future of the Industry

 Drone Hardware Will Be Commoditized; Value Will Derive from Services

 Since drone hardware has become more affordable to produce and purchase, manufacturing and the hardware itself will not drive industry growth going forward.
 Instead, services that operate and manage drones for companies will generate most of the value.
 End-user companies will turn over services that operate drones, manage drone data, and manage maintenance to third parties.
 For example, telecommunications companies may end up selling drone data communications services for guiding drones and relaying the data they collect.
-Indeed, value-added services will represent $23 million of the $50 million total market.
+Indeed, value-added services will represent $23 billion of the $50 billion total market.

 Commercial Use Cases for Drones